kohkimakimoto/gluafs/README.md

 ### `fs.read(file)`

-Reads the file content and return it.
+Reads file content and return it.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.write(file, content, [mode])`

-Writes the content to the file.
+Writes content to the file.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.mkdir(path, [mode, recursive])`

-Create the directory.
+Create directory.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.remove(path, [recursive])`

-Remove the path.
+Remove path.
 If this function fails, it returns `nil`, plus a string describing the error.

 ### `fs.symlink(target, link)`

-Create the symbolic link.
+Create symbolic link.
 If this function fails, it returns `nil`, plus a string describing the error.

-### `fs.dirname(file)`
+### `fs.dirname(path)`

+Returns all but the last element of path.

-### `fs.basename(file)`
+### `fs.basename(path)`

+Returns the last element of path.

-### `fs.realpath(file)`
+### `fs.realpath(path)`

+Returns the real path of a given path in the os.
+If this function fails, it returns `nil`, plus a string describing

 ### `fs.getcwd()`

+Returns a current working directory.
+If this function fails, it returns `nil`, plus a string describing

 ### `fs.chdir(path)`